-In Australia, a key role of a community-based occupational therapist is adapting a person's environment in which they live.
-This may include modifying a person's home both inside and outside to optimise their functioning.
-It may also include assessing and modifying transport facilities and other local amenities and buildings which they need to access in their daily routines.
+In Australia, a key role of a community-based occupational therapist is adapting relevant physical environments.
+This may include modifying individual homes, schools, transport facilities and other local amenities and buildings which people with disabling conditions need to access during their daily routines.
 This breadth of perspective also requires an awareness of not just the physical but also the social and cultural environment and the occupational concept of "place".
-In integrating theory and practice there is a high level of technical skills associated with this learning which is underpinned by the occupational therapists' practice reasoning which incorporates the person, their family and/or significant others.
+When integrating theory and practice to adapt environments the Occupational Therapist requires an advanced level of technical skills and appropriate professional reasoning incorporating consideration of the needs of the person and significant others.

-1. Assess and analyse the impact of the environment (home/community/social/political/cultural) on the occupational task performance of particular individuals.
+1. Assess and analyse the impact of the environment (home/community/social/political/cultural) on a person's occupational task performance.

-2. Select domestic and community activities appropriate to the needs and abilities of the Person/client.
+2. Select domestic and community activities appropriate to the needs and abilities of the client.

-3. Evaluate homes or community environments, determining necessary modifications to improve occupational performance.
+3. Evaluate a client's home or community environment, determining necessary modifications for improved occupational performance.

 5. Draw clear sketches & technical drawings of modifications and positions for rails in bathrooms and toilets.